Vietnam.vn - Nền tảng quảng bá Việt Nam

 I read a lot of books and am particularly attracted to three areas: history, philosophy-spirituality and the natural world.

-As I get older, my fascination with Asian philosophy grows.
-These fields offer insights into our existence and purpose.
+As I have grown older, my fascination with Asian philosophy has grown.
+These fields offer profound insights into our existence and purpose.
 While history explains our past actions and events, philosophy delves deeper, questioning our very nature as human beings and the nature of reality.
 For me, the natural world is a source of endless fascination.

-Some of the recent books I’ve read, like the intricate web of communication between trees, or the ecological importance of fungi, have been incredibly enlightening.
-They remind us of how much we still don’t know about our planet and the universe.
+Some of the recent books I’ve read, like The Complex Network of Tree Communication or The Ecological Importance of Fungi, have been incredibly enlightening.
+They’ve reminded me how much we still don’t know about our planet and the universe.

-As we grow up, we often realize that non-fiction books have more to offer than fiction or romance novels.
-Because the truth, with its unvarnished depth, is always more fascinating and beautiful than any fiction or novel in the world!
+As we grow up, we often realize that non-fiction books offer more than fiction or romance novels.
+Because the truth, with its unvarnished depth, is always more attractive and beautiful than any fiction or novel in the world!

 Source